This sweet Grilled Corn on the Cob is slathered with a homemade garlic chive butter turning it into an outstanding fresh Summer side dish.

 - Choose ears that are similar in size for even cooking.
 How long does it take to cook corn on the grill?
 It takes around 15-20 minutes, but can vary slightly depending on the size of the corn.

 - It's important is to clean the silk carefully from the corn prior to soaking.
 Inspect the corn carefully, removing any bad spots or kernels.

-- Once the husk is pulled back, use a damp paper towel to grab the silk making it easier to remove.
+- Once the husk is pulled back, use a damp paper towel to grab the silk making it easier to remove and discard.

-- The garlic chive butter can be made in advance to give the flavors time to marry.
+- The garlic chive butter can be made in advance and stored in the refrigerator to give the flavors time to marry.
 A few hours to overnight works well.
 Just allow some time to soften before serving.